Daniel-Hinds/Sneaker-Bot-UK/README.md

 **How To Use**

-Download the latest release of the bot, run the file and enter license key: GITHUB Follow the instructions in the app to get the bot up and running.
+Download the latest release of the bot, run bot by navigating to the files and using "npm start".
+Use license key: GITHUB
+Follow the instructions in the app to get the bot up and running.

 **Licensing**